Brewing storm to sock Pacific Northwest, Upper Midwest

 A steep pressure gradient, or change in air pressure with distance, will make for strong west to west-northwesterly winds gusting upward of 50 mph over the Dakotas on Thursday night.
 Those strong winds topping 40 mph will expand southeast over the Central Plains and Corn Belt during the day on Friday.

-Moisture will be limited in the wake of the system, but enough may linger to brew light to moderate snow across the northern Plains and Upper Midwest, with heavy amounts in northeastern North Dakota and northern Minnesota.
+Moisture will be limited in the wake of the system, but enough may linger to brew light to moderate snow across the Northern Plains and Upper Midwest, with heavy amounts in northeastern North Dakota and northern Minnesota.
 While snow totals may be modest for the areas impacted, the presence of strong winds could lead to whiteout conditions and near-zero visibilities for a time on Friday.

 Details are still being sorted out, but “confidence of some measurable snow is quite high,” according to the National Weather Service office in Grand Forks, N.D.